Orangensaft/sftp-flask-wrapper/README.md

 **The app should already be pretty stable if you are not doing too crazy stuff.
 Expect an occasional Error 500 on some rare edge cases.**

+## Security considerations
+Currently the api has **no authentication**, meaning whoever can access the api has access to the sftp server.

 ## Setup
 First setup your environment with `pipenv sync`.
 You may also checkout the packages in Pipfile and install manually.